alifyandra/express-video-page/README.md

 The database for this application is containerized through docker.
 To get the database ready, run `docker compose up`.

+## Firebase Storage

+This uses Firebase storage to store file uploads.
+To allow this application to work, create your own Firebase project and supply your own Firebase project credentials for this application.

 ## .env file

 To make sure the app runs properly, be sure to have a `.env` file on the top level of this repo with these variables.